 Full-dimension veneer stone starts at around 2 inches thick and increases to around 6 to 8 inches thick.
 A sub-category called thin stone veneer ranges from 1-inch to 2-inch thick.
 Veneer stone face sizes can be as large as 14 inches in diameter.
 Veneer stone is about half the weight of natural stone of the same size.

 Natural stone on the wide consumer market mostly comes in two sizes.
 Full-size blocks approximately the size of one or two retaining wall blocks can provide full-dimension coverage and the stacked look that many homeowners desire.
 For a veneer-style cover, natural stone is quarried and then cut into slices with an industrial-size, similar to a wet tile saw.
 Though veneer, this is still 100-percent natural stone and measures about 3/4-inch to 1 3/4-inch thick.
 Face sizes for natural stone depend on the type of stone, but tend to stop at around 18 inches in diameter.
 Natural stone is far heavier than veneer stone.
 For example, natural fieldstone is about 13 pounds per square foot, more than twice the weight of manufactured veneer stone.

 Appearance and Color Fastness

-Predictability is one reason why do-it-yourselfers prefer manufactured stone over real stone.
-Manufactured stone comes is predictable sizes that are easy to carry, cut, and hang.
-Some manufactured stone, like Boral's Versetta Stone line, install as larger square panels (2-foot by 2-foot) and don't even require mortar or grout.
+Predictability is one reason why do-it-yourselfers prefer manufactured veneer stone over natural stone.
+Manufactured veneer stone comes in predictable sizes that are easy to carry, cut, and hang.
+For faster installation, some manufactured stone products install as larger square panels (2-foot by 2-foot) and with no need for mortar or grout.